 There are four ways to bid in this sale:

 - Bid through Julien's Auctions Online Live in Real Time at JuliensLive.com.

 - Place bids in the room by attending the auction.

 - Bid over the telephone through an auction house representative, who sits in the room and conveys the bid to the auctioneer.

 - Enter Absentee bids.
 Absentee bid forms are printed in the back of each catalogue, and are also available by calling Julien's Auctions at (310) 836-1818 or online at our Register to Bid page.

 About Julien's Auctions

 With expertise specializing in entertainment memorabilia, Julien’s Auctions has quickly established itself as the premier auction house in high profile celebrity and entertainment auctions.
 Julien’s Auctions presents exciting, professionally managed and extremely successful auctions with full color high quality auction catalogues unlike any other auction company.
-Previous auctions include the collections of Cher, U2, Barbara Streisand, the estate of Marilyn Monroe and many more.
+Previous auctions include the collections of Cher, U2, Barbra Streisand, the estate of Marilyn Monroe and many more.
 Julien’s Auctions also announced on-site global shipping at all auctions.
 Official website is www.juliensauctions.com.

 About Les Paul Foundation

 Les Paul formed his foundation as a means to encourage young people to pursue their curiosity and innovation about music, sound and engineering.
 Proceeds from the auction will go to the Les Paul Foundation and benefit the programs and legacy of its work.
 Recent grants from the Les Paul Foundation including funding to multiple music education programs and to museums that tell the Les Paul story.
 The foundation’s comprehensive website at www.lespaulfoundation.org connects viewers to numerous resources.
 The mission of the Les Paul Foundation is to honor and share the life, spirit and legacy of Les Paul by supporting music education, engineering and innovation as well as medical research.